 How to plan a cycle route to work

-When you first start, you may want to use the most direct route as you’ll be worried about arriving with enough time to catch your breath before settling down to a hard day’s graft.
-But in time, you’ll realise that one of the major benefits of pedalling in is that your commuting time is nearly always predictable – and you will never be late because of ‘leaves on the line’ or a broken down vehicle.
+One of the major benefits of pedalling in is that your commuting time is nearly always predictable – and you’ll never be late because of ‘leaves on the line’ or a broken down vehicle.
 You’ll also improve your mental and physical wellbeing.

 Even commuting by bike can get somewhat boring if you never vary your route, so it’s good to investigate some alternatives, especially if you intend to ride all year round.
 Occasionally ice, snow or just a diversion will mean that a particular option is unavailable.

-When the weather really takes a turn for the worst, don’t feel you have to be a martyr to the cycling cause – it’s OK to take the train or bus occasionally.
-If nothing else, it will make you realise how much nicer it is to be out in the fresh air and in control of your own destiny!
+- When the weather really takes a turn for the worst, don’t feel you have to cycle to work – it’s OK to take a different transport option.
+If nothing else, it will make you realise how much nicer it is to be out in the fresh air